MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 ### Host configuration files

 Because tinc is a P2P VPN it needs to communicate with the other servers.
-The very basic host file looks like this and has to be named after the node name:
+A very basic host file looks like this and has to be named after the node name:

 ```
 Address =
 Subnet =
 ```

 We also have to add the public key of a specific node to that file.

-So on Node A we are going to create a `NodeA` file under the `../hosts` folder.
+On Node A we are going to create a `NodeA` file under the `../hosts` folder.

 #### Node A: /etc/tinc/PsychoVPN/hosts/NodeA